-- a warranty deed that conveys title to the subject property to the current General Partner or proposed Limited Partnership; - a legally binding contract to purchase the proposed project site in the name of the General Partner or proposed Limited Partnership and assignment to the General Partner or proposed Limited Partnership if the contract to purchase the site is in the name of an affiliate; or - a binding long-term ground lease or an option for a binding long-term ground lease, that clearly provides the right for the Applicant to execute a binding agreement upon closing, with a minimum term of forty-five years.
+- if current owner is not the General Partner or Limited Partnership: - a. a legally binding contract to purchase the proposed project site in the name of the General Partner or proposed Limited Partnership and assignment to the General Partner or proposed Limited Partnership if the contract to purchase the site is in the name of an affiliate; or - b. a binding long-term ground lease or an option for a binding long-term ground lease, that clearly provides the right for the Applicant to execute a binding agreement upon closing, with a minimum term of forty-five years.